 The June 1, 2026 ILSFA submission window is the most valuable moment in Illinois clean energy history for non-profits.
-The CRGA/CEJA program transition delivers a 30–40% funding increase for projects submitted in this window.
+Public Act 104-0458 (CRGA) delivers a 34–43% SREC funding increase for projects submitted in this window — the largest funding increase in ILSFA history.
 Zero upfront capital.
 Guaranteed 50% electricity savings.
 Plus a 30% IRS Direct Pay check on top.

-Illinois is undergoing a landmark transition from the CEJA (Climate and Equitable Jobs Act) funding framework to the new CRGA (Community Reinvestment and Green Act) structure.
-Projects submitted before the June 1, 2026 deadline benefit from both frameworks simultaneously — resulting in a 30–40% funding increase above standard ILSFA award amounts.
+Illinois enacted Public Act 104-0458 (CRGA) — the Community Reinvestment and Green Act — which supersedes the CEJA funding framework.
+Projects submitted before the June 1, 2026 deadline capture this landmark 34–43% SREC funding increase under CRGA — the largest funding increase in ILSFA history.
 This is not a routine enrollment window.
 It is the highest-value entry point in Illinois solar equity history for non-profits and faith organizations.

 ILSFA provides state-funded solar installations for qualifying non-profits and faith organizations.
 Guaranteed 50% reduction in electricity costs with zero upfront capital and zero debt.
 The state covers installation.
 You apply, we navigate.
 The June 1, 2026 window captures both CEJA legacy credits and new CRGA funding — the highest total award amounts available.